Global telecoms giant ZTE sees gold in Chinese roots

 "The China market is like a gold mine as telecom operators are cash-rich," David Dai Shu, a spokesman for ZTE, told Reuters.
 "It is a top priority for us by country."

-China's three mobile operators plan to spend a combined 345 billion yuan ($56 billion) this year on network expansion.
+China's three mobile operators plan to spend a combined 345 billion yuan (36.7 billion pounds) this year on network expansion.
 That includes investment in 4G, which promises rapid data downloads for millions of mobile users holding Apple Inc's iPhones or Samsung Electronics' Galaxy phones.

 Hong Kong-listed China Mobile, the world's top carrier with 715 million subscribers, is forking out 41.7 billion yuan from its total spending of 190.2 billion yuan for this year to build 200,000 4G base stations covering more than 100 cities.